vvvar/checkmark/README.md

 ## Features

-Checkmark offers a range of commands to help maintain high-quality Markdown documentation:
+Checkmark is a tool designed to help maintain high-quality Markdown documentation.
+It offers a range of commands to automate various tasks related to formatting, checking, and reviewing Markdown files:

 - **fmt**: Auto-formats all Markdown files in the project, fixing common formatting issues such as trailing whitespace and inconsistent line endings.
 - **links**: Check broken links in your documents, covering both web and local file links.